Birmans are beautiful, blue-eyed cats with coats that don't mat.

-The Birman comes from an enchanted myth originating in Burma.
-The breed was said to be a favorite among priests and obtained its unique coloring when a Birman comforted its owner, a dying priest.
+The Birman comes from an enchanting myth originating in Burma.
+The breed was said to be a favorite among priests and obtained its unique coloring when a Birman comforted its human, a dying priest.
 The cat placed its paws upon the priest’s chest; after he passed, colors descended on the fur and the paws turned white to represent purity.

 Exact dates vary, but the Birman is believed to have arrived in France in the late 1910s.
-The breed was recognized in France shortly after in 1925, England in 1966 and the United States in 1967.
-The Cat Fanciers Association awarded the breed championship status in 1972.
+The breed was recognized in France in 1925, England in 1966 and the United States in 1967.
+The Cat Fanciers’ Association awarded the breed championship status in 1972.

 There is a tradition to naming a litter of Birman kittens that is still followed among breeders.
-Each year a letter is designated, and any kitten born in that year is given a name beginning with the specified letter.
-The year for the letter X must be challenging!
+Each year a letter is designated, and any kitten born in that year is given a name beginning with the specified letter, so the year for the letter X must be challenging, no?

-Birmans are active, playful cats that love company.
-They are easy to train and pick up commands easily.
-They enjoy the company of people, other animals and children.
-Some Birmans are even described as dog-like in their behavior, such as fetching, dragging toys and blankets around the house and greeting you at the door as a dog would.
+Birmans are active, playful cats who love company in the form of people, other animals and children.
+Easy to train, Birmans are even described as doglike in their behavior — they fetch, drag toys and blankets around the house, and greet you at the door as a dog would.

-The Birman does not have an undercoat, and the fur does not mat easily.
-Grooming the fur is considered minimal; one to two brushings per week are sufficient to maintain the coat’s softness.
-Trim the cat’s nails as needed (usually once every week to two weeks) and clean the ears and teeth to promote good overall health.
+LOW: The Birman does not have an undercoat, and the fur does not mat easily so grooming’s easy; 1–2 brushings per week are sufficient to maintain the coat’s softness.

 There is also a possibility of hypertrophic cardiomyopathy (HCM) affecting the breed.
 HCM is the most common disease affecting the heart by thickening the heart walls and restricting blood flow.
 Symptoms are rare but might include weight changes, difficulty breathing or an irregular heartbeat.